karthik-44/mlproject_endtoend/README.md

 ### utils.py
 This is another important file where we can define common utility functions that can be used through out the project.
 We shall define the functions here and call them in different scripts.
 This is done for better code organization and maintenance.
-Some common utility functions are load_object, save_object(for loading and saving the python objects as pkl files) , evaluate_models(to evaluate different models)
+Some common utility functions are load_object, save_object(for loading and saving the python objects as pkl files) , evaluate_models(to evaluate different models).

+### notebook
+This folder contains the python jupyter notebooks and any initial data.
+It is easier and intuitive to work with the notebooks for the exploratory data analysis and initial model development cycle.
+Once we are sure of the model workflow, we can implement the code in the notebook to different .py files for various tasks such as data ingestion, transformation, model training, prediction.

 ### Components
 Create a folder components, this contains all the modules related to :